 - Wine Dinner with a “Nation Builder” at the King’s Arms Tavern

-- Grand Illumination Dinner at the King’s Arms Tavern
+- Grand Illumination Dinner at Christiana Campbell’s tavern, the King’s Arms Tavern, and the Williamsburg Lodge

-- Feast of the Seven Fishes at the Williamsburg Inn
+- New Year’s Day Breakfast at the Williamsburg Inn

 Colonial Williamsburg is popular during Christmastime, and grows more so later in December.
 I recommend going early in the season and making your plans as soon as possible.
 Please note that many of the events highlighted here require special tickets, beyond your general admission passes to Colonial Williamsburg.
 For more information, please check out Colonial Williamsburg’s holiday planner.

 And don’t forget to wish the Washingtons a Merry Christmas!

 This post contains affiliate links.
 For more information, click here.

 Resources to help plan your trip to

 Find flights.
 There are three small airports near Williamsburg: